snappingturtle2/bookish-invention/README.md

 You are allowed to define `APInt` anyway you want.

-In this homework, you may want to implement a few common methods we need for `APInt`
+In this project, you may want to implement a few common methods we need for `APInt`

 - Constructive methods:
   - Conversion from and to `uint64_t`.